21st-century classical music: Styles and influence

 Composers find inspiration from other sources, too.
 The music of John Luther Adams (an Alaskan environmentalist and no relation to the other John Adams discussed in this article) is informed by nature, especially that of his native Alaska.
 His Pulitzer Prize-winning symphony Become Ocean was inspired by climate change.
 Frank's House by Andrew Norman tries to evoke the architecture of Frank Gehry's house in Santa Monica.

-Péter Eötvös employs a variety of timbres and sound-worlds within his music.
+Péter Eötvös employed a variety of timbres and sound-worlds within his music.
 Extended techniques such as over-pressure bowings coexist with lyrical folk songs and synthesized sounds.
+He died in 2024.

 Composers have even created mashups, more commonly found in pop music.
 Jeremy Sams' The Enchanted Island is one example: he draws from Handel, Vivaldi, Rameau, and other Baroque composers to create a combination of pasticcio and musical collage, which also combines the baroque and the modern in its staging and costume.
 According to A History of Western Music, "it calls into question ideas of authorship and originality, making it a thoroughly postmodern work".

 The music of Osvaldo Golijov often combines the classical, modern, and popular traditions within a single work juxtaposing contrasting styles—an important trend in the music of the 1960s onward.

 Genre developments

 Opera

-John Adams, George Benjamin, Osvaldo Golijov, Cristóbal Halffter, James MacMillan, Einojuhani Rautavaara (died 2016), Kaija Saariaho, Karlheinz Stockhausen (died 2007), and Judith Weir have all made important contributions in this field:
+John Adams, George Benjamin, Osvaldo Golijov, Cristóbal Halffter (died 2021), James MacMillan, Einojuhani Rautavaara (died 2016), Kaija Saariaho (died 2023), Karlheinz Stockhausen (died 2007), and Judith Weir have all made important contributions in this field: